-However, a small proportion of children with congenital (inherited) nephrotic syndrome have a much poorer outcome.
+However, a small number of children have congenital (inherited) nephrotic syndrome and usually do less well.
 They may eventually have kidney failure and need a kidney transplant.

-Swelling is usually first noticed around the eyes and then around the lower legs and rest of the body.
+- Swelling – the low level of protein in the blood reduces the flow of water from body tissues back into the blood vessels, leading to swelling (oedema).
+Swelling is usually first noticed around the eyes, then around the lower legs and rest of the body.

 Causes of nephrotic syndrome

-Sometimes, nephrotic syndrome can result from a kidney condition or other disease, such as:
+Nephrotic syndrome can sometimes occur as a result of a kidney problem or another condition, such as:

-A blood test showing low levels of protein will confirm the diagnosis.
+A blood test showing a low level of a protein called albumin will confirm the diagnosis.

 Managing nephrotic syndrome